An Optimal Design Framework for Lasso Sign Recovery: Fast Design Construction with HILS

 Section~\ref{sec:optimal_cs} identified optimal forms of completely symmetric $\C$ matrices under different assumptions about $\zvec$.
 Unfortunately, no SSD exists whose $\C$ achieves these forms because $n < p +1$.
 Ideally, one would implement a design search algorithm that ranks SSDs according to a summary criterion of the $\Phi_\lambda$- or $\Phi_\lambda^{\pm}$-criterion.
 However, these criteria demand intense computations to evaluate a single SSD and search algorithms require many evaluations.
-Heuristic criteria such as $UE(s^2)$ and $Var(s+)$, however, are computationally efficient and can help identify SSDs that are close to achieving such forms.
-We now describe an algorithmic construction that reconciles the rigorous but computationally-prohibitive criteria in Section~\ref{sec:loc} with the computationally-efficient heuristic criteria that were justified in Section~\ref{sec:optimal_cs}.
+We now describe an algorithmic construction that compromises the rigorous but computationally-intensive criteria in Section~\ref{sec:loc} with new computationally-efficient heuristic criteria based on the theory in Section~\ref{sec:optimal_cs}.

-Figure \ref{fig:HeurComp} demonstrates the relationship between heuristic measures and the sign recovery criteria across 100 designs with varying $Var(s)$ and $UE(s^2)$ values for $n=10$, $p=12$, $k=4$, and $\beta=3$.
-Since $Var(s+)$ is favorable when $\zvec_\mathcal{A} = \onevec$, the left panel of Figure \ref{fig:HeurComp} compares $Var(s)$ values to $\Phi_{\Lambda}$, while the right panel compares $UE(s^2)$ values to $\Phi_{\Lambda}^{\pm}$.
-There is a clear correlation between the heuristic measures and the sign recovery criteria, but Figure \ref{fig:HeurComp} shows that designs with the same heuristic measure can differ with respect to sign recovery probability.
-Hence improvements can be made by re-evaluating the optimal heuristic SSDs using the sign recovery criteria.
+The core approach to Section~\ref{sec:optimal_cs} was performing a joint optimization with respect to $\V$ and $\C$.
+The optimal form of $\V=\I$ holds for all scenarios, while the optimal form of $\C$ is assumed to be completely symmetric with off-diagonal element, say $c^*$.
+If $\zvec$ is unknown, we take $c^*=0$ and for known $\zvec=\onevec$, $c^*>0$ with the exact value depending on $\beta$ and $k$.
+The value of $c^*$ is straightforward to calculate with numerical optimization methods.
+Let $\C^*$ denote the optimal $\C$.
+We propose first generating a candidate set of designs that simultaneously optimize two simple heuristic criteria based on Section~\ref{sec:optimal_cs}:

-A computationally-friendly approach to constructing optimal SSDs in terms of our criteria is to first perform a search algorithm on many randomly generated SSDs using one or more heuristic criteria and retaining the best-performing SSDs.
-The retained designs can then be sifted again based on one of the sign recovery criteria.
-The design that performs best among these SSDs is then declared ``optimal".
-We refer to this approach as the \textit{Heuristic-Initiated Lasso Sieve}, or HILS, since it utilizes a sequential filter of designs based on heuristic and lasso sign recovery criteria.
-Although HILS can significantly reduce the number of $\Phi_{\lambda}$ evaluations compared to constructing an optimal design using, for instance, a coordinate exchange algorithm \citep{meyer_nachtsheim1995, weese2017powerful}, there are settings when even a more modest number of evaluations is not computationally feasible.
-We now discuss some ways to efficiently evaluate the $\Phi_\lambda$ and $\Phi_\lambda^{\pm}$-criteria, and hence their corresponding summarized versions.
+where $||\cdot||_F$ denotes the Frobenius norm.
+We want $ncand$ candidate designs that both maximize $\text{tr}(\V)$ and minimize $||\C-\C^*||_F$.
+These $ncand$ designs will then be ranked according to one of the lasso criteria.